Mohammadrezahajihosseini/Assignment-RT1/README.md

 Materials and Methods
 =========================
-Before compiling program you have to install it and running on the basic program explained in the part _Installing and running_ ,in case after installing there have been any problems before programming you can refer apart _Troubleshooting_.
+Before compiling program you have to install it and running on the basic program explained in the part _Installing and running_ ,in case after installing there have been any problems before programming you can refer apart _Troubleshooting_ and for program execution you can see part _Execution_.
 An imporatnte challenge in this job is that robotic sensors can detect boxes around all directions (from -180.0 degrees to 180.0 degrees).
-So you have to develop a python code first to know the type of token, to do this two functions def find_token_silver () and def find_token_golden have been defined in code, which are in order to find the silver token and golden token.
-Methods and conditions have been defined within each function, one of which is the R.see () method which is used within a for () loop.
-R is going to say Robot () if it sees a token. and with another method which is token.info.marker_type knows it type of token
+So you have to develop a python code first to know the type of token, to do this two functions __def find_token_silver()__ and __def find_token_golden()0__ have been defined in code, which are in order to find the silver token and golden token.
+Methods and conditions have been defined within each function, one of which is the __R.see()__ method which is used within a __for()__ loop.
+R is going to say Robot() if it sees a token. and with another method which is __token.info.marker_type__ knows it type of token.
+Consequently I defined in a __while__ loop conditions by chance to meet silver token or golden token which to understand better I did a flwochart, and if you encounter silver token you have to grab it with the __grab()__ method and release it in the back if with the __release()__ method and continue to run in the plan without touching golden token and find more silver tokens.

 Installing and running
 ----------------------